gschup/hitstun/README.md

 # hitstun
-a Unity 2D fighting game with 3D environment, fully compatible with GGPO.
+a Unity 2D fighting game with 3D environment, fully deterministic in order to be compatible with rollback netcode.
 The project does not run without sprites.

 # controls